Safety at Boston Duck ToursClick here to see a video regarding Boston Duck Tour vehicle safety.

 - Return address MUST be included

-Boston Duck Tours has 3 ticket booth locations.The Museum of Science ticket booth is located on the right hand side of the front entrance of the Museum of Science.
+Boston Duck Tours has 4 ticket booth locations.The Museum of Science ticket booth is located on the right hand side of the front entrance of the Museum of Science.
 Our ticket booth that looks like a mini DUCK.
 Specifically “Miss Emma Science”.
 The New England Aquarium ticket booth is located outside the New England Aquarium, right next to the Simons IMAX theatre.
 This booth also looks like a mini DUCK.
 Specifically “Annie Aquarium”.
-The Prudential Center ticket booth is located inside the Prudential Center, above the Cheesecake Factory at the top of the escalators by the Huntington Ave entrance across from the Colonnade Hotel.
+The Prudential Center ticket booth is located outside of Star Market at 53 Huntington Ave.
+This booth also looks like a mini DUCK.
+Specifically “Liberty Teresa” We also have a booth located at Faneuil Hall near the Greenway entrance to Faneuil Hall.
+It’s close to the Greenway Carousel.
 You may also purchase our tickets at either Bostix booth located next to Faneuil Hall or in Copley Square!

 Yes, gift cards can be purchased online in any denomination by clicking here.

 We take advance telephone reservations for groups of 20 or more, based upon availability (excluding children under 3 from original count).
 You can make your group reservation by calling us at 617-450-0068.
 We suggest that you call as early as possible to increase your chances of getting the date, location and time you want, as some dates are sold out months in advance.
 If you have fewer than 20 people, you may also purchase tickets over the phone.
 (Please note that there is a $3.50 per ticket convenience fee for tickets purchased over the phone.)
 Otherwise, you may purchase our ticket booths at the Prudential Center, Museum of Science, The New England Aquarium or at the Bostix booth at Faneuil Hall Marketplace.
-Prudential Center and Museum of Science Ticket booths open at 8:30 a.m.
-The New England Aquarium ticket booth location opens at 9 a.m.
+Prudential Center, Museum of Science and New England Aquarium Ticket booths open at 8:30 a.m.
+Our booth at Faneuil Hall opens at 10am.
 All tickets are sold based upon availability for specific departure dates, times and locations, are non-refundable and may not be exchanged.
-Tickets may be purchased starting 30 days in advance.
+Tickets may be purchased starting 60 days in advance.
 More tickets are made available on the day of the tour starting at 8:30am.
 On weekends and during the summer season, tickets often sell out by noon, so we suggest you buy your tickets as early in the day as possible.
 Tours depart rain or shine.

 You may purchase tickets over the Internet any day within 30 days in advance of a particular tour date.
 A limited number of tickets go on sale at 8:45 a.m. five days prior.
 Once these tickets are sold out, the only other way you would be able to get tickets is to go to one of our ticket booths early on the day of the tour.
 If the advance tickets on the Internet are sold out, then the advance tickets at the ticket booths are also sold out.
 To order, go to online tickets.
 Please note that there is a $2.00 per ticket convenience fee for Internet tickets.